-The Company has implemented a flexible work-style including a flextime system for sales staff and those involved in development.
-Furthermore, in order to encourage retention and utilization of employees with knowledge and skills, we have put in place the "System for Rehiring Employees" for employees who have resigned due to life events that occur in the course of their career (childbirth, childcare, family care, spouse's transfer, etc.), so that they can be rehired when they reach the stage when it is possible to return to work.
+The Company has implemented a flexible work-style including a flextime system for sales staff and those The Company conducts an "employee satisfaction survey" involved in development.
+Furthermore, in order to once per year, and relevant departments work to resolve encourage retention and utilization of employees with various issues extracted from the survey results.
+In knowledge and skills, we have put in place the "System addition, the company-wide "Dynamism Committee," for Rehiring Employees" for employees who have resigned whose purpose is to create a "dynamic corporate culture," due to life events that occur in the course of their career leads various activities aimed at revitalizing internal (childbirth, childcare, family care, spouse's transfer, etc.), communication. so that they can be rehired when they reach the stage when it is possible to return to work.